jonathanharrell/cjarellano-v2/content/posts/are-you-afraid-of-the-dark-top-10-episodes.md

 Show creator [D.J.
 McHale has expressed](https://www.vulture.com/2012/04/13-things-about-are-you-afraid-of-the-dark.html) how he prioritized the characterization of the kids over the monsters-of-the-week.
 This episode is a great example of a horror narrative presenting a character relationship so compelling, you forget you’re watching a horror until the horrific thing rears its ugly head.
 Stacy and Madeline forge an intergenerational friendship that feels as sweet and tense as the chords played in *Hacks* or *Only Murders in the Building*.

-When the story does delve into its bag of horror tropes, the character development pays off.
+![](/static/img/04_secondary_apt214.jpg)

 Countless episodes of this show cram their back halves with cat-and-mouse chases between kid and monster before the kid finally wins the day.
 The second act here is indeed an extended monster chase, but this time it’s bleaker than usual, as the “monster” isn’t really a monster at all, but someone whom our hero actually had gotten to know.
 Hats off to actress Beth Amos, whose portrayal of Madeline is something of a high-wire act: she’s endearing in the friendship scenes and chilling in the scenes where her ghostly nature overtakes the proceedings.
 Yet even when she blossoms into the full-fledged “villain,” she manages to pierce you with the pangs of her isolation.
 In the end, the monster isn’t Madeline at all; it’s Stacy’s relatable scheduling screw-up.
 This story is unsettling in the way it explores how blow-offs and grudges can wreak havoc on a friendship - pure horror for socially anxious viewers who can’t stop asking, “Are you mad at me?!”

-![](/static/img/04_secondary_apt214.jpg)

-It’s also worth noting that this tale’s teller is tomboy Kiki, who provided some much-needed Black representation that genre fiction sorely lacked in the early ‘90s.
-The producers wisely center Black protagonists in the majority of her stories, including this one.
-Although characters’ racial/ethnic backgrounds rarely if ever played a key role on this show, the brash and lovable Kiki provided a gateway for kids of color to see themselves not only as centers of fantastical narratives, but potentially as creators of those narratives, too.

 ## 6. The Tale of the Lonely Ghost